 The goal of every rescue organization and community should be fewer unwanted animals, not just more adoptions.

 We imagine a day when shelters and rescues can function as a "safety net," not animal disposal facilities.
 If communities can find a way to support recycling, water conservation and trash removal, shouldn't they also support spay/neuter?

-PLEASE REVIEW WHERE WE TNR BELOW BEFORE YOU SUBMIT A TNR FORM.
+PLEASE REVIEW WHERE WE FIX CATS BEFORE SENDING IN A TNR REQUEST FORM.

 What We Do:

 Once you submit the TNR Form, you'll receive an email from Luxe Paws connecting you to a volunteer trapper who will schedule a trapping date.
 Our volunteers utilize the spay/neuter services of FixNation.org and all TNR must be scheduled in advance.
 The cats are trapped in the early evening, held overnight, transported to FixNation the next morning for surgery, held overnight for recovery, and returned/released back where they were trapped 24-36 hours after surgery.

 * Please note, TNR may be scheduled weeks or months in advance, due to a limited number of free or low cost spay/neuter clinics here in Los Angeles.
 Our volunteers cannot control access to spay/neuter services & the demand for assistance can exceed our ability to help every cat.
 Our top priority is female cats to prevent kittens from being born.

 We’re a small team of part time volunteers and we can’t help every cat in every corner of LA.
 We do NOT have a shelter facility, and we do NOT take in unwanted animals from the public.
 We do not re-home cats or provide fosters to serve as "free" boarding for pet cats.

 *Our ability to help injured community cats is limited by your willingness to help cover highly discounted medical care.